Backpacking Mexico (Itineraries + Places To See)

 We’ll be constantly updating as we venture to more new destinations in Mexico, and to share more travel tips and hacks to this beauty.

 So, if you’re visiting for a week of fun, providing you know where to go in Mexico (and it’s regions) then we’ve covered you here.
-You can see our Mexico itinerary for more guidance.
+See our Mexico itinerary for more guidance.

 👉🏽 P.S.
 If you’ve found this guide helpful, buy us a coffee here to say thanks!
 Or, support us by downloading our South America Travel Bible to get our best content.